Drift tests#

 Return type:

-giskard.testing.test_drift_prediction_ks(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, classification_label: SuiteInput | str | None = None, threshold: SuiteInput | float | None = None) GiskardTestMethod[source]#
+giskard.testing.test_drift_prediction_ks(model: SuiteInput | BaseModel | None = None, actual_dataset: SuiteInput | Dataset | None = None, reference_dataset: SuiteInput | Dataset | None = None, slicing_function: SuiteInput | SlicingFunction | None = None, classification_label: SuiteInput | str | None = None, threshold: SuiteInput | float | None = None) GiskardTestMethod[source]ΒΆ

-Test if the pvalue of the KS test for prediction between the reference and actual datasets for
+Test if the p-value of the KS test for prediction between the reference and actual datasets for a given subpopulation is above the threshold.

-between reference and actual dataset is higher than 0.05.
-It means that the KS test cannot be rejected at 5% level and that we cannot assume drift for this variable.
+Example: The test is passed when the p-value of the KS test for the prediction for females between reference and actual dataset is higher than 0.05.
+It means that the null hypothesis cannot be rejected at 5% level and we cannot assume drift for this variable.

 Parameters: